-Exit polls indicate no clear winner in Israeli elections
+No clear winner in Israeli election, signaling more deadlock

 The results also signaled a continuing shift of the Israeli electorate toward the right wing, which supports West Bank settlements and opposes concessions in peace talks with the Palestinians.
 That trend was highlighted by the strong showing of an ultranationalist anti-Arab religious party.

-After three previous inconclusive elections, Netanyahu is hoping to form a government with his traditional ultra-Orthodox and hard-line nationalist allies that will grant him immunity from corruption charges.
-Despite the inconclusive results, Netanyahu claimed his Likud party had claimed a “great victory” with fellow right-wing parties.
+After three previous inconclusive elections, Netanyahu had been hoping for a decisive victory that would allow him to form a government with his traditional ultra-Orthodox and hard-line nationalist allies and seek immunity from corruption charges.

-“It is clear that a clear majority of Israeli citizens are right wing, and they want a strong and stable right wing government that will protect the economy of Israel, security of Israel and land of Israel.
-This is what we will do,” he said on Facebook.
+In an address to supporters early Wednesday, a subdued Netanyahu boasted of a “great achievement” but stopped short of declaring victory.
+Instead, he appeared to reach out to his opponents and called for formation of a “stable government” that would avoid another election.

+“We must not under any circumstances drag the state of Israel to new elections, to a fifth election,” he said.
+“We must form a stable government now.”

 By early Wednesday, updated exit polls on two channels were forecasting an evenly divided parliament.
 The third station gave Netanyahu’s opponents a one-seat advantage.